-Additions to right-of-use assets during 2023 amounted to SEK 15.4 million.
-This amount includes the cost of acquiring new rights of use during the year as well as
+Additions to right-of-use assets during 2024 amounted to SEK 2.9 million.
+This amount includes the cost of acquiring new rights of use during the year as well as additional amounts on the review of lease liabilities on the grounds of changes in payments resulting from changes in the lease period.

-LEASE LIABILITIES
+LEACE LIABILITIES